creativenull/diagnosticls-configs-nvim/README.md

 # diagnosticls-configs-nvim (Status: Stable-ish)

-> BREAKING CHANGES: This plugin name has changed from `diagnosticls-nvim` to `diagnosticls-configs-nvim`.
-Please update your plugin manager with the new name, along with your configurations moving the `require()` from `require('diagnosticls-nvim')` to `require('diagnosticls-configs')`

 A collection of linters and formatters configured for [diagnostic language server][dls] to work with [nvim-lsp][lsp].
 Have a look at the currently [supported linters/formatters](supported-linters-and-formatters.md).